-While your blog is the external face and voice of your company, your support team is the internal one.
+While your blog is the external face and voice of your company, your support team is the internal one, which is why you need an effective customer support process in place.
 According to Jason Lemkin of SaaStr, SaaS companies — especially startups — should be using their company’s product, even if the teams don’t strictly ‘need’ to.

 In Jason’s article, he recounts how PayPal president David Marcus ranted ‘use our app or quit‘ to his employees.
 While it could be argued that David Marcus is being an angry egotist and going a little too far for an app that everyone may not have a use for, he says that the reason he wants everyone using it regularly is so that PayPal can ‘get better, and better’.

 That brings up an interesting issue — by putting every single employee on support in some capacity, you’re tackling several problems at once.
 You’re lightening the load of the dedicated support teams in busier times, teaching employees about the product they may well be advertising or marketing and gathering vital data from users on how the product could be improved.

 Over the several past weeks, I’ve looked at the definition of customer success, why it’s important and how to reduce churn.
 Now we’re going to get into the nuts and bolts of customer support for SaaS companies, including strategies, workflows, and tips for getting set up.

 - Everyone should have a customer support process

 - Develop a customer support process document that works for your team

 - Create a customer support process workflow (and make sure it gets followed)